acronym-ventures/docs/src/legal-terms-and-policies/Privacy-Policy.md

-This privacy policy (“Policy”) describes Acronyms. (“Company,” “we,” “our,” or “us”) collects, uses, shares, and stores users' personal information on (account.acronym.exchange).
+This privacy policy (“Policy”) describes Acronyms. (“Company,” “we,” “our,” or “us”) collects, uses, shares, and stores users' personal information on [account.acronym.exchange](https://account.acronym.exchange).
 This Policy applies to the Sites, applications, products, and services (collectively, “Services”) on or in which it is posted, linked, or referenced.

 By using the Services, you accept the terms of this Policy and our [Terms of Services](https://docs.acronym.exchange/readme/terms-of-service) and consent to our collection, use, disclosure, and retention of your information as described in this Policy.
 If you still need to do so, please review our Services Terms.
 The Terms of Services contain provisions that limit our liability to you and require you to resolve any dispute with us individually, not as part of any class or representative action.
 IF YOU DO NOT AGREE WITH ANY PART OF THIS PRIVACY POLICY OR OUR Terms of Services, THEN DO NOT USE ANY SERVICES.